Eishalex2/waldo/README.md

 - Find the five specified images in the picture as fast as you can
 - Upon completion, add your time to the Leaderboard, which you can find on the Leaderboard page for each game

-## To Improve
-- Add CSS to make the website pretty.
-- Add ability to upload images. (using multer: https://github.com/expressjs/multer)
-- Add authentication and restrict update and delete functions.

 ## Image Credit
 - "Future City": Marija Tiurina (https://marijatiurina.com/)
 - "Infinite Expanses": Superfreunde (https://shop.superfreunde.eu/en/)